rdgd/generator-js-workbench/README.md

 `npm install` installs all of the Grunt task deps, and `grunt watch` will listen for any changes made to the files as defined in the Gruntfile.js.
 When issues are encountered by any of the tasks, a desktop notification will appear to alert you to that fact.

-If you want to change your project structure, you will need to adjust the Gruntfile.js accordingly to sync-up dir paths.
+If you want to change your project structure, you will need to adjust /Gruntfile.js and /dev/css/compass.rb accordingly to sync-up dir paths.

 The Grunt Plugins I leverage are: